shreyaskal3/shreyaskale11.github.io/_posts/2023-11-07-mlcontent.md

   - The bias-variance trade-off is crucial when evaluating models.
 Models should be assessed not only on their performance on training data but also on their ability to generalize to new, unseen data.

 - **Regularization**:
-  - Techniques such as regularization are used to control the trade-off between bias and variance by penalizing overly complex models.
+  `Used to control the trade-off between bias and variance by penalizing overly complex models.` Techniques such as regularization are used to control the trade-off between bias and variance by penalizing overly complex models.Helps prevent overfitting, making the model more generalizable to new, unseen data.
+  Can improve the interpretability of the model by reducing the impact of irrelevant features.

+  - L1 Regularization (Lasso): Adds the absolute values of the coefficients as a penalty term to the objective function.
+It can lead to sparse models by encouraging some coefficients to become exactly zero.
+  - L2 Regularization (Ridge): Adds the squared values of the coefficients as a penalty term.
+It discourages overly large weights in the model.
+  - Elastic Net: Combines both L1 and L2 regularization.
+It is a linear combination of the L1 and L2 penalty terms.

+- **Parameter Tuning**:
+  The strength of regularization is controlled by a hyperparameter (usually denoted as lambda or alpha).
+Higher values of this hyperparameter result in stronger regularization.

+  The appropriate value for the regularization hyperparameter is often determined through techniques like cross-validation.

 Understanding the bias-variance trade-off is fundamental for selecting appropriate machine learning models, tuning hyperparameters, and achieving models that generalize well to new, unseen data.

-**Diagnose a model via Bias and Variance**
+## Diagnose a model via Bias and Variance

 Bias is the difference between the average prediction of our model and the correct value which we are trying to predict.
 A model with high bias pays very little attention to the training data and oversimplifies the model.
 It always leads to high error on training and test data.